miguelcfsilva11/PROG_Robots-Game/README.md

 Project Grade: 19

-A simple game where bloodthirsty robots chase you in rather peculiar mazes (having OOP concepts in mind while creating it).
+A simple project that was made in one of FEUP's distinct programming courses (PROG), having OOP concepts in mind while creating it.